chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-FIJI.md

-# Segmenting in napari, and exporting a mask in FIJI
+# Segmenting in napari and exporting a mask in FIJI

 ## Workflow for 2D Segmentation